spidasoftware/format/README.md

 1. Clone the repo

-1. Make a global variable called FORMAT that has the absolute path of format-v[number] as it's value.

-1. Add this variable to your path
+1. Add the absolute path of the format-v[number] directory to your path

 	To make sure it was correctly installed, enter in the following command: